-There are a number of exclusions which are detailed in the Division 7A fact sheets.
-Go to ato.gov.au and enter 'Division 7A essentials' in the 'Search for' box at the top of the page.
+There are a number of exclusions which are detailed in Payments and other benefits not affected.
+Go to ato.gov.au and enter 'Private company benefits - Division 7A dividends' in the 'Search for' box at the top of the page.
 For example, the following transactions will not be treated as dividends: